ReSound Hearing Aid Reviews From an Audiologist

 ReSound Multi Mic

 The Multi Mic, in my experience, offers some of the best value in Hearing Assistive Technology (HAT).
-In addition to the features above, it also allows for manual adjustment of the microphone sensitivity from omnidirectional to ultra-narrow.
+In addition to the features above, it allows for manual microphone sensitivity adjustment from omnidirectional to ultra-narrow.
 The accelerometer automatically switches to “Omni” when placed on a flat surface.
-What makes this device one of my favorite hearing system components is that you can use it as a hub for other technologies.
+This device is one of my favorite hearing system components because you can use it as a hub for other technologies.

 Quick Tip: Visit our breakdown of the best hearing aids in 2024 to compare ReSound with other top brands.

-As if all that wasn’t enough, the Multi Mic also has a telecoil to allow for connection to wide-area “hearing loops” found in auditoriums and houses of worship.
-This is great because even if you have a smaller hearing aid without a telecoil, you can use this very effective technology for combatting distance, reverberation, and background noise.
+As if all that wasn’t enough, the Multi Mic also has a telecoil to connect to wide-area “hearing loops” found in auditoriums and houses of worship.
+That is great because even if you have a smaller hearing aid without a telecoil, you can use this very effective technology for combatting distance, reverberation, and background noise.

 ReSound TV Streamer 2 and ReSound TV Streamer+